ycm-core/ycmd/README.md

 User-level customization
 -----------------------

-You can provide settings to ycmd on startup.
-There's a [default_settings.json][def-settings] file that you can tweak.
+You can provide settings to ycmd on server startup.
+There's a [`default_settings.json`][def-settings] file that you can tweak.
 See the [_Options_ section in YCM's _User Guide_][options] for a description on what each option does.
 Pass the path to the modified settings file to ycmd as an `--options-file=/path/to/file` flag.
 Note that you must set the `hmac_secret`